Seed plant: Evolutionary history

 A middle Devonian (385-million-year-old) precursor to seed plants from Belgium has been identified predating the earliest seed plants by about 20 million years.
 Runcaria, small and radially symmetrical, is an integumented megasporangium surrounded by a cupule.
 The megasporangium bears an unopened distal extension protruding above the mutlilobed integument.
 It is suspected that the extension was involved in anemophilous (wind) pollination.
 Runcaria sheds new light on the sequence of character acquisition leading to the seed.
 Runcaria has all of the qualities of seed plants except for a solid seed coat and a system to guide the pollen to the seed.

-Relationships and nomenclature
+Runcaria was followed shortly after by plants with a more condensed cupule, such as Spermasporites and Moresnetia.
+Seed-bearing plants had diversified substantially by the Famennian, the last stage of the Devonian.
+Examples include Elkinsia, Xenotheca, Archaeosperma, "Hydrasperma", Aglosperma, and Warsteinia.
+Some of these Devonian seeds are now classified within the order Lyginopteridales.

+Phylogeny

+Seed-bearing plants are a clade within the vascular plants (tracheophytes).

+Internal phylogeny

-Seed-bearing plants are a subclade of the vascular plants (tracheophytes) and were traditionally divided into angiosperms, or flowering plants, and gymnosperms, which includes the gnetophytes, cycads, ginkgo, and conifers.
+The spermatophytes were traditionally divided into angiosperms, or flowering plants, and gymnosperms, which includes the gnetophytes, cycads, ginkgo, and conifers.
 Older morphological studies believed in a close relationship between the gnetophytes and the angiosperms, in particular based on vessel elements.
 However, molecular studies (and some more recent morphological and fossil papers) have generally shown a clade of gymnosperms, with the gnetophytes in or near the conifers.
 For example, one common proposed set of relationships is known as the gne-pine hypothesis and looks like:

 However, the relationships between these groups should not be considered settled.

+Other classifications

 Other classifications group all the seed plants in a single division, with classes for the five groups: